shaik1002/biggitlabbomb/doc/user/project/issues/managing_issues.md

 ## Delete an issue

-> - Required role to delete an issue [changed](https://gitlab.com/gitlab-org/gitlab/-/merge_requests/169256) from Owner to Owner or Planner in GitLab 17.7.

 Prerequisites:

-- You must have the Planner or Owner role for a project.
+- You must have the Owner role for a project.

 To delete an issue: